mariosanseverino/mariosanseverino/README.md

 <h2>About me</h2>

-<strong>Full Stack Developer</strong>, focused on Front-end technologies such as TypeScript, Next.js, and Tailwind CSS.
+<strong>Front-end Developer</strong>, focused on technologies such as TypeScript, Next.js, and Tailwind CSS.
 My goal is to cultivate a successful career as a remote developer within an international company, where I can contribute my skills and expertise to create exceptional and meaningful user interfaces.

 In 2018 I earned my bachelor's degree in Business Management.
 Even so, over the years, I've had the opportunity to wear different hats – as a Graphic Designer, Digital Marketing Analyst and now, as a Web Developer.